kubeflow/website/content/docs/components/misc/metadata.md

 {{% alert title="Alpha version" color="warning" %}}
 This is an <b>alpha</b> release of the Metadata API.
-The next version of Kubeflow will introduce breaking changes.
+The next version of Kubeflow may introduce breaking changes.
 The development team is interested in any feedback you have while using the Metadata component, and in particular your feedback on any gaps in the functionality that the component offers.
 {{% /alert %}}